Updated April 2026

 Multi-policy discount

-Vero operates primarily through insurance brokers.
-For non-standard properties like tiny homes, working with a broker who uses Vero can be a practical path to getting cover.
-Brokers can present your tiny home details and negotiate terms on your behalf.
+CGU operates primarily through insurance brokers, which can be an advantage for non-standard properties like tiny homes.
+A broker who accesses CGU can present your tiny home details and negotiate terms on your behalf, potentially securing cover that direct insurers would not offer.

 Available through brokers